 “And if it’s not your thing?”

-I gave him a look of my own and dropped my shoulder bag by the door.
-I put the mask over my beard and started on the gloves as I walked down the dark steps.
-It smelled like my grandmother’s basement.
+I dropped my shoulder bag by the door.
+I put the mask over my beard and pulled on the gloves as I walked down the dark steps.
+It smelled like my grandmother’s farmhouse basement.
 The single bare lightbulb suspended over the landing wasn’t enough for the steep staircase, let alone the cramped room at the bottom.
 I clicked the button on the flashlight and ran the beam over cardboard boxes stacked like pillars in the dark.
 Green Chinese lettering.
 Perishables, it looked like.
 We’d have to catalog it all.
 I thought that sounded like a good job for someone who wouldn’t be lead on the case, if it turned into one.
+Tucker, maybe.

 I reached the uneven brick wall at the back in five steps.
 Rigdon must have been listening, because just then he called down.